ryujinx-mirror/ryujinx-games-list/.github/ISSUE_TEMPLATE/game_compatibility.md

 ---
-name: Game Compatiblity
+name: Game Compatibility
-about: Report a game status on Ryujinx
+about: Report a game's compatibility status on Ryujinx
 #assignees:
 ---